Kotlin/KEEP/proposals/pattern-matching.md

 It also allows for some matching on collections or other types that don't destructure well.
 A user could define their guards in functions like `is Person(name where ::isLastNameNotHyphenated, _, _)` for more complex guards.

 A large drawback is the verbosity.
+Large classes with lots of guards quickly become very long.
 This could cleaned up some by using a better syntax, but extra sytax will always be added to compoment declarations.
 However, assuming normal guards are implemented, the guard would be just as verbose, it would just cover all checks at once rather than doing the check where the component is declared, which may reduce readability.